Engineering Insight Architecture Best Practices ~10 min read

 Rust tries hard to enforce safety at compile time, but it can be rigid sometimes.
 Some scenarios need more flexibility.
 Rust provides smart wrappers to defer compile-time safety guards to runtime:

 • Smart wrappers for interior mutability (Cell, RefCell, Mutex, RwMutex).
-With these, only shared access on the wrapper needed for exclusive access on interior resource.
+With these, only shared access on the wrapper is needed for exclusive access on the interior resource.

-• Cell is the simplest one, which exposes no API to return references with exclusive access.
+• Cell is the simplest one, exposing no API to return references with exclusive access.
 The main API to set the value is:

 pub fn set(&self, val: T)